FunbiOyede/Byte/README.md

 An Online Booking/Reservation System for exquisite travellers.

-## Categories
+## Overview

-This project contains two main categories.

-1. Mobile App - Xamarin
-2. Backend - Nodejs Server
+This repo contains the api of Byte App